 Specific Issue Order – the Courts can consider a Specific Issue Order is parents are unable to agree on a specific aspect of their child’s upbringing.

 In all cases the Order must be applied for and granted by the Courts.

 What can we do to help?

 Court should be a last resort.
-We can provide a mediation service which can be a good starting point to resolve matters as the process is informal and confidential, and often quicker and cheaper than Court proceedings
+We can provide mediation which can be a good starting point to resolve matters.
+The process is informal and confidential, and often quicker and cheaper than Court proceedings.

 Contact our Children Law team on firstname.lastname@example.org or contact your nearest Ringrose Law Office.Contact Children Department